graef685/OverlayAsPromised/README.md

 * ``` node server.js ```
 * Open your browser at ```localhost:1234 ```
-* Overlay will pop up and you will se a cactus
+* Overlay will pop up and you will see a cactus

 ### API
 ```